-Philip McKnight, chairman - Conservation Commission
+Philip McKnight - Conservation Commission (chairman)

-Dan Gendron - Finance Committee
+Michael Sussman - Finance Committee

 Linda Conway - Historical Commission

-Mark T. Reinhardt - Housing Authority
+Mark T. Reinhardt - Housing Authority (vice-chairman)

-Jane Allen - Park Commission
+Jane Patton - Park Commission

 Christopher Winters - Planning Board

-Jeffrey Thomas - Resident
+Jeffrey Thomas - Resident (appointed by Selectmen)

 Peter L. Fohlin - Town Manager